JeWe37/stmesh/README.md

 ```

 > ***NOTE:*** Currently there is a bug in meshio cocerning its use with VTU files containing different sized polyhedra.
 The fix from [this PR](https://github.com/nschloe/meshio/pull/1463) currently needs to be applied manually.

+### Other postprocessing tools

+While working with 3D FEM simulation results is fairly well supported by many tools, evaluating 4D meshes is not generally possible.
+To resolve this, the [`py4dproject`](docs/py4dproject.md) Python module is provided, which allows for the evaluation of simulation results at space-time points in a performant manner.

 ## Developing